whyevenquestion1t/tiny-llm/book/src/week1-01-attention.md

 * [MLX MultiHeadAttention API](https://ml-explore.github.io/mlx/build/html/python/nn/_autosummary/mlx.nn.MultiHeadAttention.html) (assume dim_k=dim_v=dim_q and H_k=H_v=H_q)
 * [The Illustrated GPT-2 (Visualizing Transformer Language Models)](https://jalammar.github.io/illustrated-gpt2) helps you better understand what key, value, and query are.

 Implement `MultiHeadAttention`.
-The layer takes a batch of vectors `x`, maps it through the K, V, Q weight matrixes, and use the attention function we implemented in day 1 to compute the result.
+The layer takes a batch of vectors, maps it through the K, V, Q weight matrixes, and use the attention function we implemented in task 1 to compute the result.
 The output needs to be mapped using the O weight matrix.

 You will also need to implement the `linear` function first.
 For `linear`, it takes a tensor of the shape `N.. x I`, a weight matrix of the shape `O x I`, and a bias vector of the shape `O`.
 The output is of the shape `N.. x O`. `I` is the input dimension and `O` is the output dimension.

-For the `MultiHeadAttention` layer, the input tensor `x` has the shape `N x L x E`, where `E` is the dimension of the embedding for a given token in the sequence.
+For the `MultiHeadAttention` layer, the input tensors `query`, `key`, `value` have the shape `N x L x E`, where `E` is the dimension of the embedding for a given token in the sequence.
 The `K/Q/V` weight matrixes will map the tensor into key, value, and query separately, where the dimension `E` will be mapped into a dimension of size `H x D`, which means that the token embedding gets mapped into `H` heads, each with a dimension of `D`.
 You can directly reshape the tensor to split the `H x D` dimension into two dimensions of `H` and `D` to get `H` heads for the token.

+Now, you have a tensor of the shape `N.. x L x H x D` for each of the key, value, and query.
+To apply the attention function, you first need to transpose them into shape `N.. x H x L x D`.

+* This makes each attention head an independent batch, so that attention can be calculated separately for each head across the sequence `L`.
+* If you kept `H` behind `L`, attention calculation would mix head and sequence dimensions, which is not what we want — each head should focus only on the relationships between tokens in its own subspace.

-Then, apply the attention function to each of the head (this requires a transpose, using `swapaxes` in mlx).
-The attention function takes `N.. x H x L x D` as input so that it produces an output for each of the head of the token.
-Then, you can transpose it into `N.. x L x H x D` and reshape it so that all heads get merged back together with a shape of `N.. x L x (H x D)`.
+Then, the attention function produces output for each of the head of the token.
+Then, you can transpose it back into `N.. x L x H x D` and reshape it so that all heads get merged back together with a shape of `N.. x L x (H x D)`.
 Map it through the output weight matrix to get the final output.